-Housecall Pro, after six years in the business, has compiled data from tens of thousands of past the current users to discover the true representation of women across home service industries.
+Housecall Pro, after more than six years in the business, has compiled data from tens of thousands of past and current users to discover the true representation of women across home service industries.
 These are the industries found to have communities of women workers on the rise.

 21% of Pest Control Employees are Women

 Pest control in the United States is booming (largely contributed to rising demand for bedbug, ant, termite, and mosquito control services) and projected to generate